nanoframework/nf-interpreter/docs/wire-protocol.md

 - ```WP_App_ProcessHeader(...)``` in [WireProtocol_App_Interface.c]()
 - ```WP_App_ProcessPayload(...)``` in [WireProtocol_App_Interface.c]()

-Implementations for these are provided for the nanoBooter and the CLR debugger.
+Actual implementations of these are to be provided by nanoBooter and nanoCLR.
+Please check the reference implementation for ChibiOS at [WireProtocol_App_Interface.c](..\targets\CMSIS-OS\ChibiOS\nanoBooter\WireProtocol_App_Interface.c).